 - In a large mixing bowl whisk the dry ingredients together and set aside.

-- In a small bowl add the applesauce and 1 tsp baking powder and whisk until it bubbles and becomes frothy.
+- In a small bowl add the applesauce and 1 teaspoon baking powder and whisk until it bubbles and becomes frothy.
 Add the brown sugar and mix until well combined.
 Add the pumpkin puree, vanilla, milk, and the maple syrup and mix until well combined.

 - Pour the wet ingredients into the dry and stir until just combined.
 Don't overwork it or you'll get a tough doughnut.
 Add more milk if the batter is too stiff.
 It should be firm but not difficult to stir.